Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

     ...
 ```

-This should solve the above compilation error.
+This modification should solve the above compilation error.

+-

 In Android Studio choose File -> Settings -> Plugins -> Browse repositories -> Android On-Device Resource Localization.
 Then install selected plugin.